Please click here to share your news. Have a photo to share? Send it our way!

 James W. Lewis (PhD'87), who served as Dean of Students at the Divinity School from 1980–1991, retired as Executive Director of the Louisville Institute at LPTS (Louisville Presbyterian Theological Seminary) in the summer of 2012.
 Lewis was the Institute's first Executive Director and served for twenty years, developing a national center for the support of research and leadership education on North American religion.
 During that time, the work of the institute supported through grants at least 141 dissertations, 182 books, and 315 books.

-Joel Kaminsky (AM'84, PhD'93) recently co-edited (with Gary Anderson) an anthology in honor of Jon D. Levenson's 65th birthday.
+Joel Kaminsky (MA'84, PhD'93) recently co-edited (with Gary Anderson) an anthology in honor of Jon D. Levenson's 65th birthday.
 Professor Levenson, currently the Albert A. List Professor of Jewish Studies at Harvard, taught Hebrew Bible at the University of Chicago Divinity School for much of the 1980's.
 The book is entitled The Call of Abraham: Essays on the Election of Israel in Honor of Jon D. Levenson (University of Notre Dame Press, 2013).
 This volume contains contributions from a number of Divinity School graduates including Kevin Madigan (Harvard Divinity School), Mark Reasoner (Marian University), Brooks Schramm (Lutheran Theological Seminary at Gettysburg), and Joel Kaminsky (Smith College).

 Mark Mattes (PhD'95), Professor of Philosophy and Religion at Grand View University, is the cotranslator of Klaus Schwarzwällers’ Cross and Resurrection: God’s Wonder and Mystery (Fortress, 2012) and Oswald Bayer’s A Contemporary in Dissent: Johann Georg Hamann as a Radical Enlightener (Eerdmans, 2012).